-I also remember thinking, “Why won’t one person give me the opportunity to show them there’s nothing I want more than reaching this milestone and I’ll do whatever it takes to get there?
-I’ll put in the work”.
+I also remember thinking, “Why won’t one person give me the opportunity to show them there’s nothing I want more than reaching this milestone?
+I’ll put in the work to get there”.

 Maybe that sounds self-pitying, but it was a frustrating situation to be in.
-You know you’re capable, but nobody else is buying it.
+You know you’re capable, but nobody else is buying into you.